 \section{Simulation Results}

 In this section, we first confirm the accuracy of Algorithm~\ref{al:1} by particle-based simulation.
-We then use Algorithm~\ref{al:1} to analyze the concentration of the $\C$ molecules for different numbers of released $\B$ molecules.
-We also evaluate the system's performance in terms of the BER by Monte-Carlo simulation.
-For Monte-Carlo simulation, we average our results over $10^9$ independent transmissions.
+We then use Algorithm~\ref{al:1} to analyze the concentration of the type $\C$ molecules for different scenarios.
+We also evaluate the system performance in terms of the BER and use Monte-Carlo simulation to confirm the analytical results.

 We simulate the system in a bounded environment using cylindrical coordinates with the limits for $\rho$ and $z$ large enough to approximate an unbounded environment.
 Let $z_{\max}$ characterize the boundary of the environment such that $0\leq \rho \leq z_{\max}, -z_{\max}\leq z \leq z_{\max}$.
 For all numerical results presented, we use the parameters provided in Table I, unless otherwise stated.
-For communication applications, we consider fast forward reactions, e.g., reactions with half-life time on the order of minutes or seconds.
-The half-life time of a reaction, denoted by $t_{1/2}$, is defined as the time for the concentration of the reactant to decrease by half of its original value \cite{Cha:05:Book}, assuming the reactant is uniformly distributed.
-To select suitable parameter orders, we consider the case when the reactants are uniformly distributed and assume that the most significant change of concentration results from the forward reaction in \eqref{eq:1}, $t_{1/2}=\SI{1}{\second}$, and $C_\A(\uu,t) \ll C_\B(\uu,t)$ so that the $\A$ molecules can react and be converted into the $\C$ molecules without a noticeable reduction of the number of $\B$ molecules.
+For fast detection, we consider fast forward reactions, e.g., reactions with half-life time on the order of minutes or seconds.
+The half-life time of a reaction, denoted by $t_{1/2}$, is defined as the time for the concentration of the reactant to decrease to half of its original value \cite{Cha:05:Book}, assuming the reactant is uniformly distributed.
+To select suitable parameter orders, we consider the case when the reactants are uniformly distributed and assume that the most significant change of concentration results from the forward reaction in \eqref{eq:1}, $t_{1/2}=\SI{1}{\second}$, and $C_\A(\uu,t) \ll C_\B(\uu,t)$, so that the type $\A$ molecules can react and be converted to type $\C$ molecules without a noticeable reduction of the number of type $\B$ molecules.
 Then, from \cite[Eq.~(9.14)]{Cha:05:Book}, we have